nobodyisinocent/Tiny-Vidiot/README.md

 # BOM <a name="5"></a>

-Please note you'll find the readme_Sukkoera.md about the evolution of the BOM into the archive.
+Please note you'll find into the archive the readme_Sukkoera.md file with mention about the evolution of the BOM.

 |Id	|Designator	|Package	|Quantity	|value	|
 |---|---|---|---|---|